sunilpp/mydoctheme/index.md

 ## Emergency Build/Deploy
  - Problem is discovered and needs immediate action - Resource available or on call engineer will take on responsibility of getting everything needed in place and will either take care of the request or will make sure transition information is in place.
  - Release is causing production outage -Available build engineer resource will work on issue or on-call engineer.

-## Other instructions

-The content here is just a getting started guide only.
-For other details in working with the theme, see the various sections in the sidebar.

 {% include links.html %}